 PART I: PRINTING

-For the first part of the workshop, I was inspired by the Center's new mission of re-imagining the space by 'honoring the origins of the art center as a home.'
+The first part of the workshop was based on the Center's new mission of re-imagining the space by 'honoring the origins of the art center as a home.'
 In keeping with this idea, I proposed exploring 'performativity' in relation to the home.
 What actions constitute home?
-I suggested to the others that we take on the domestic role of intuitive cleaning, drawing dust from forgotten corners and preserving past traces.
-The result was a coming together of bodies across time within this space—a trace of the residency, the house, and the context in which it exists.
+Beyond mere social definitions, domestic cleaning can be understood as a transformative act of gathering and collecting material traces.
+Taking inspiration from Ama Josephine B. Johnstone's quasi-fictional text, I suggested we recreate this scene of "collecting miniscule tributes of dust."
+What could intuitive cleaning look like?
+What fragments of the past can we collect to help us imagine, and preserve, stories that took place in this home?
+I asked the residents and facilitators to intuitively move towards one area in the home, and create a monoprint with dust as the primary medium.
+The result was a coming together of bodies across time within the space—a trace of the residency, Agnes Etherington, the house, and the context in which it exists in.

 PART II: IMPRINTING

-For the second part of the workshop, I drew inspiration from our morning Butoh movement exercises.
-I encouraged the residents to envision the corner or space they had gravitated towards while creating their dust print, and then, with a partner or group, experiment with translating that connection through movement.
-Through the touch of our fingers, the house became a catalyst for an embodied, collective experience—one that imprinted us into the space, and vice versa.
+The second part of the workshop drew inspiration from our morning movement exercises, facilitated by Fan Wu.
+The first part was rooted in communication within one's self, a channel for intuition to rise to the surface.
+The second part was an experiment into transferring intuition into other bodies.
+Residents were grouped together and asked to envision the corner or space they had gravitated towards while creating their dust print, while imagining its possible histories.
+With only finger-to-finger contact, we attempted to play with translating that imagination into movement.
+The result was similar to a dance, where residents would have to both lead and follow, learning to intuitively listen and speak to one another.
+Through only the touch of our fingers, the house became a catalyst for an embodied, collective experience—one that imprinted us into the space, and vice versa.

 Back to Top